-The Group operates in an uncertain environment that may result in increased risk, cost pressure, and schedule delays.
 The following are some of the key risks that face the Group:

 Exploration and development risk

 The exploration for and development of mineral deposits involves significant risks which no combination of careful evaluation, experience and knowledge can entirely eliminate.
 While the discovery of an ore body may result in substantial rewards, few properties which are explored are ultimately developed into producing mines.
 There is no certainty that the exploration programmes described in this document will result in the discovery of ore in commercial quantity and quality, or result in profitable commercial mining operations.
 Significant capital investment is required to achieve commercial production from successful exploration efforts.